Isabel Oakeshott is a political journalist and commentator. Currently writing a biography of the prime minister, she was

-From 2012 to summer 2013, Isabel was one of three regular panellists on the BBC1 Sunday Politics show.
-She now provides occasional political commentary for BBC Radio 4's flagship Today programme; Women's Hour; the Media Show; as well as BBC radio 5 Live, LBC radio and Channel 5 television.
+From 2012 to summer 2013, Isabel had a regular slot on BBC1's Sunday Politics show, hosted by Andrew Neil.
+She now provides political commentary for programmes including Radio 4's Today and Women's Hour; the Media Show; BBC2'S Newsnight; as well as for BBC Radio 5 Live, LBC radio and Channel 5.
+She recently appeared on BBC1's Question Time.

 In 2010, Isabel ghost wrote Inside Out, an explosive insider account of Gordon Brown's regime based on the experiences of Peter Watt, former General Secretary of the Labour Party.
 The book was the subject of a fierce bidding war for newspaper serialisation rights.
-Her next book, an expose of the grim realities of industrial food production, is another collaboration and will be published by Bloomsbury in January 2014.
-She is also working on a biography of prime minister David Cameron, a collaboration with the Conservative peer Lord Ashcroft, to be published in 2015.
+Her second book, Farmageddon was an expose of the grim realities of industrial food production.
+A collaboration with the charity Compassion in World Farming, it was published by Bloomsbury in January 2014.

 Isabel began her career on a local newspaper in Scotland and has had staff jobs on the Daily Mail, the London Evening Standard, the Sunday Mirror and the Daily Record.